Architecture Computing and Media

 The Architecture Computing and Media group provides computing support for students, faculty and staff in the School of Architecture.

 ACM supports and manages a range of teaching and research facilities within the school.
-These include computer applications such as: word-processing, spreadsheets, email, internet, computer-aided design (CAD), and computer graphics (in 2D and 3D).
 Students have access to basic and advanced computing equipment and operating systems as required by their studies.
 A helpdesk, staffed by ACM, is available to answer student, staff, and faculty computing questions.

-Also, ACM manages facilities for digital still image, video and audio processing.
-The equipment in these facilities include a professional-quality sound studio, video editing facility, scanning and digital photography as well as full traditional photography film and print-processing laboratories.
-All photographic darkroom equipment is available to students for course and project use.
+ACM manages facilities for digital still image, video and audio processing.
+The equipment in these facilities include a professional-quality sound studio, video editing facility, scanning and digital photography.
 Equipment including cameras, video cameras and audio recording equipment can be rented for use outside the laboratories.

-The day-to-day running of the infrastructure is managed by four ACM group members:
+The day-to-day running of the infrastructure is managed by three ACM group members:

 Architecture faculty, office staff and students should direct their IT support questions in the first instance to the Helpdesk ext.
 27600, Helpdesk.